 However, manually transcribing a video is time consuming or costly, or both.
 Furthermore, the transcription needs to be accurate.
 The last thing an organization wants is for a false positive to be triggered because a transcription was done incorrectly.
 Consequently, for many organizations these become barriers for transcribing their video library.

-Luckily, through a recent update, IBM Cloud Video has introduced IBM Watson capabilities to resolve transcript creation issues.
+Luckily, through a recent update, IBM has introduced IBM Watson capabilities to resolve transcript creation issues.
 Utilizing IBM Watson Speech to Text, organizations can transcribe their entire library of video assets.
 In fact, it roughly takes the length of the video session to transcribe it (so a ten minute video takes around that time to transcribe).
 This transcription creates captions for these assets as well, which can be manually edited for accuracy.
 Furthermore, one can search inside the video for specific moments also using these captions.

 How to transcribe videos with IBM Watson

 Video transcription is currently available to Streaming Manager for Enterprise users.
 The technology is integrated into the platform, making it easy for content owners to transcribe their video assets.